THE UNITED BIRD SOCIETIES OF SOUTH AUSTRALIA INC .

 The story of The United Bird Societies of South Australia Inc. (UBSSA) commenced in 1978 when a small group of wise and dedicated bird keepers and breeders saw a need for unity within their hobby as an essential element in defending the hobby against outside forces.
 Concerns were held for the possible actions of radical persons creating difficulties for the hobby.
-The bird keeping fraternity saw these people as having connections to groups with, in the opinion of bird keepers, extremist views and with a degree of political support.
-This was at a time when minority groups were being particularly active.
-Without unity it was considered to be all too easy for the Governments of the day to impose their possibly misinformed wills upon our hobby of bird keeping and breeding.
+The bird keeping fraternity saw these people as having connections to groups with, in the opinion of bird keepers, extremist views and with a degree of political support at a time when minority groups were being particularly active.
+Without unity it was considered at the time that it would be all too easy for the Governments of the day to impose their possibly misinformed wills upon our hobby of bird keeping and breeding.
 It was recognised that authorities – directed by their political masters in following party philosophies that quite often reflect the views of vocal minority groups – could, conceivably, cause difficulties for our hobby.

 There was then, as there is now, a need for bird keepers to be in a position to present a consolidated approach to Government and in doing so, developing a working relationship which assists the Government in achieving its objectives with a minimum impact upon bird keeping generally.